David Alton: Support for Hong Kong

 Alton has supported the rights and freedoms of those in Hong Kong, during the 2019–20 Hong Kong protests and regarding the National Security Law imposed by Beijing in June 2020, and its associated clampdowns.
 In reaction to pro-Beijing lawmaker Junius Ho's actions regarding women and the LGBT+ community, as well as Ho's alleged support of the Yuen Long attackers, Alton worked with Luke de Pulford to pressure Anglia Ruskin University into rescinding the honorary doctoral degree it had conferred on Ho.
 The degree was withdrawn on 29 October 2019.

 During the 2019 Hong Kong Polytechnic University conflict, he issued a statement calling for the end to police violence and criticising Chief Executive Carrie Lam.

 Trade Bill amendment

 In January 2021, Alton influenced the Lords to pass an amendment to the Trade Act 2021 that "would require that the UK does not trade with genocidal regimes.
 Importantly, with the United Nations having shown itself incapable of making such decisions, the determination of whether genocide has taken place would be made by the High Court of England and Wales."

-Honours and arms

-Alton has been appointed to two Roman Catholic orders of chivalry; he is a Knight Commander of Merit of the Sacred Military Constantinian Order of Saint George (2003) and a Knight Commander of the Order of St. Gregory the Great (2008).

 Personal life

-Alton is married, has four children and four grandchildren, and holds both British and Irish citizenship.
-He resides in Lancashire, UK and is a Roman Catholic.
+Alton is married to Elizabeth Bell, they have four children and five grandchildren.
+Alton holds both British and Irish citizenship, as do his children.
+He resides in Lancashire and is a Roman Catholic.

+Honours

+Alton has been appointed a Knight Commander of Merit of the Sacred Military Constantinian Order of Saint George in 2003.
+He was appointed a Knight Commander of the Order of St. Gregory the Great by Pope Benedict XVI in 2008.

+Alton received the 2023 Notre Dame Prize for Religious Liberty.
+At the presentation the Dean said "He has dedicated his life to fighting oppression and made this noble cause the cornerstone for his work as a politician and public intellectual.”

+Coat of Arms

+Alton was granted arms in 1997.